lfe/blog/src/_posts/2015-01-01-1215-scientific-computing-on-the-erlang-vm.md

 0.8893022773313533
 ```

-By exmining our original data set, we can see that these check out just fine.
+By examining our original data set, we can see that these check out just fine.

 ## Polynomial Linear Regression